tompos2/rcno-reviews/README.txt

 9. Book review post showing the criteria-based review score box

 == Changelog ==

+= 1.16.0 =
+* Added GDPR support and compliance
+* Trimmed API keys to prevent issues with extra spaces
+* Re-worked the Isotope grid page to use taxonomy label to avoid i18n issues

 = 1.15.1 =
 * Made some adjustments to the review box styling for the default template